LuisanaMTDev/tino/README.md

 TINO (Todo-Ideas-Notes-Organizer), A terminal application (TUI) to organize todos, ideas and notes written in markdown.

+> [!IMPORTANT]
+> This software was just test in Ubuntu as OS, and Wezterm as Terminal Emulator.

 ## License

 Copyright (c) LuisanaMTDev <luisanamartineztorres25@gmail.com>